 Samsung recently announced an all-new user interface for its phones.
 It’s called One UI, and it aims to simplify Samsung’s notoriously feature-packed software while also making everything more visually appealing.

-If you own a Galaxy S9 or S9 Plus and live in the U.S. or South Korea, you can try out the beta version of One UI right now — and I’d suggest you do so.
+If you own a Galaxy S8, S8 Plus, Note 8 or Note 9, you can try out the beta version of One UI right now — and I’d suggest you do so.
 One UI is a fantastic improvement over Samsung’s previous software, and makes everything much easier to use.
+If you own the Galaxy S9 or S9 Plus, the stable version of the One UI is currently rolling out around the world.

 What’s new in One UI?